Don Pease: Education and early life

 Pease was born in Toledo, Ohio.
 He attended Ohio University in Athens, Ohio, supporting himself through college by working summers as a laborer at a Toledo oil refinery.
 Pease was the president of the student body, the editor of the student newspaper (The Post), and a student reporter for the Athens Messenger.
-He was a member of Delta Tau Delta Fraternity.
+He was a member of Delta Tau Delta fraternity.
 He graduated from Ohio University with a bachelor's degree in journalism in 1953.
 He earned a master's degree in government from Ohio University in 1955 and completed graduate work as a Fulbright Scholar at King's College, Durham University.

 After serving two years in the U.S. Army from 1955 to 1957, Pease moved to Oberlin, Ohio.
 Pease became editor and copublisher of the weekly local newspaper, Oberlin News-Tribune.
 He was a member of the International Society of Weekly Newspaper Editors (ISWNE), winning ISWNE's Golden Quill Award for editorial writing in 1962 and serving as president of the Society in 1965.

 Political career

 Pease's political career began with his election to the Oberlin City Council in 1961.
 He served in the Ohio Senate from 1965 to 1967.
-Redistricting contributed to his defeat in the 1966 election, but in 1968, he was elected to the Ohio House of Representatives, where he served from 1969 to 1975.
+In 1968, he was elected to the Ohio House of Representatives, where he served from 1969 to 1975.
 In 1974, he was again elected to the Ohio Senate, where he served from 1975 to 1977.

 Early in his career, Pease established a reputation for honesty and integrity, which he maintained throughout his political career.
 Pease was a member of the Democratic Party and was regarded as a liberal (supporting progressive tax reform, advocating for universal human rights, linking respect for internationally recognized worker rights to international trade, aid, and investment agreements, upholding civil liberties, emphasizing education reform, and other liberal causes).
 He was well respected as a reasonable and ethical public servant, even by his conservative colleagues, who saw him as a "straight arrow."

 In 1976, Pease was elected to the U.S. House of Representatives (95th Congress).
 He served eight terms in Congress, easily winning all eight elections in the Democratic-leaning 13th Congressional District of Ohio.
 His long-time Chief of Staff and Legislative Director was Bill Goold whom Pease had hired upon his graduation from Oberlin College.